How to choose the right Salesforce implementation partner

 7. Find a cultural fit

-If the partner doesn’t speak your team’s language, if they overcomplicate everything, or if they treat your mid-market needs like second-tier work, the relationship will grind down.
+If the partner does not speak your team language, if they overcomplicate everything, or if they treat your mid-market needs like second-tier work, the relationship will grind down.

-A partner that clicks with your culture will get to better answers faster, not because they’re more technical, but because you’ll actually trust them enough to tell them the whole truth.
+A partner that clicks with your culture will get to better answers faster, not because they are more technical, but because you will actually trust them enough to tell them the whole truth.

-Choosing a Salesforce partner shouldn’t feel like running a gauntlet of checklists.
+Choosing a Salesforce partner should not feel like running a gauntlet of checklists.

 You want to know if the team sitting across from you has done this before, with the same mess of tools and data.

-Our certifications back up the technical side, but the real proof is in the patterns we bring and the fixes that have worked before, adapted to your business.
+Our certifications back up the technical side, but the real proof is in the patterns we bring and the fixes that have worked before.

-We don’t chase every logo.
-We work with teams that want Salesforce and HubSpot aligned so growth doesn’t stall.
+We do not chase every logo.
+We work with teams that want Salesforce and HubSpot aligned so growth does not stall.

-If that’s you, let’s sit down for a scoping session and see if we fit.
+If that is you, let us sit down for a scoping session and see if we fit.